 Maybe one reason people love the recipe is because it’s sweet and a real kid pleaser.
 When my daughter was little, this is the only muffin recipe she really liked.

 And that’s probably another reason why this is among my favorite blueberry muffin recipes — it’s so adaptable to changes.
 The original version calls for 1/2 cup of milk, while the version in How to Bake uses yogurt.
-Over the years I’ve used buttermilk, sour cream or my favorite variation which is a combination of the the latter two.
+Over the years I’ve used buttermilk, sour cream or a combination of the the two.
 The amount of sugar can be reduced as well.
 I haven’t yet tested it with less than 1 1/4 cup of sugar, but some people use 1 cup and I’ve seen reviews from people who use even less.
 Now that I’m getting old and finding everything too sweet, I may try cutting the sugar a bit next time.

 My Favorite Blueberry Muffin Recipe

 - 2 cups all-purpose flour – 270 grams or bread flour

 - 2 teaspoons baking powder – 10 ml

 - 1/2 teaspoon salt – 2 ml